oVirt/ovirt-site/source/develop/release-management/features/ovirt-ovn-provider.md

 When a vNIC is unplugged, libvirt will automatically unplug the port from the OVS bridge.
-This is the equivalent of executing the following OVS commands:
+This is the equivalent of executing the following OVS command:
 	`ovs-vsctl del-port <nic name>`

 This deletes the port from the OVN integration bridge.
 OVN controller